mathieuprog/polymorphic_embed/README.md

 channels.

-The `Reminder` schema can then contain a `:channel` field that will either hold an `Email` or `SMS` struct, by setting its type to the custom type that this library provides.
+The `Reminder` schema can then contain a `:channel` field that will either hold an `Email` or `SMS` struct, by setting its type to the custom type `PolymorphicEmbed` that this library provides.

 Find the schema code and explanations below.